gomorpheus/morpheus-docs/integration_guides/azure.rst

 Combine these features with on premise solutions like Azure-Stack and |morpheus| can provide a single pane of glass and self service portal for managing instances scattered across both public Azure and private Azure Stack offerings.

-NOTE: |morpheus| even supports integrating with CSP based accounts in Azure (typically used by managed service providers).
+..
+NOTE:: |morpheus| even supports integrating with CSP based accounts in Azure (typically used by managed service providers).

 Requirements
 ------------